 Had I told myself, I’ll give this thing ten rejections and then I’m done…I’m considering it a closed door.
 Heck, had I told myself, I’ll give this thing FIFTY rejections!
 Well, I wouldn’t be sitting here today writing this to you.

-Please don’t think that for the next seventeen years my career trajectory has been solely up and to the right.
+Please don’t think that the following twenty years my career trajectory was solely up and to the right.
 Um no.

 I still quote-unquote fail all the time.